5 Tips for Operational Efficiency

 • Trigger points when additional staffing (audiology tech, for example) may be needed

-Real-life optimized schedule for an audiologist within an ENT practice.
+Real-life optimized schedule for an audiologist in an ENT practice.

 5. Track Your Metrics

-What’s possible in your practice, and how will you achieve it?
-Knowing the answers makes it a lot easier not only to attain your goals but to track critical progress and improvement opportunities along the way.
-It also helps suss out inefficiencies that bog down your business.
+What’s possible for your business, and how will you achieve it?
+Knowing the answers makes it a lot easier to attain your goals, track critical progress and improvement opportunities, and suss out inefficiencies that bog down your business.

 • Goal alignment